jbeker/wordpress-to-markdown/README.md

+# updates by jbeker

+* converted to use unix style directory delimiters
+* can download SSL images
+* changed filename format (see below)

 # wordpress-to-markdown

 This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format.
 It will also download all of the images.